On compact exceptional objects in derived module categories: Introduction

 \section{Introduction}

 In algebraic representation theory, one of the most interesting and complicated problems is to classify algebras up to derived equivalence.
-In other words, given an algebra $A$, we want to characterize or construct all algebras whose (bounded) derived module categories are triangulated equivalent to the (bounded) derived module category of $A$.
-This big project draws the attention of many people, and quite many results have been obtained in two different approaches.
-In one direction, people have classified certain types of algebras with special properties; see \cite{AH1, A, BTA, BTA1, B, Holm1}.
-In the other direction, a few properties have been shown to be invariant under derived equivalence, such as number of isomorphism classes of simple modules and finiteness of global dimensions (\cite{Happel}), finiteness of finitistic dimensions (\cite{PX}), finiteness of strong global dimensions (\cite{HZ}), self-injective property (\cite{AR}), etc. However, there are much more questions for which the answers are unknown.
-For instances, it is quite well known that a finite dimensional local algebra is only derived equivalent to itself up to Morita equivalence.
-But at this moment the classification of algebras having this property is not done yet.
+Explicitly, given a finite dimensional (connected and basic) $k$-algebra $A$, we want to characterize or construct all (connected and basic) algebras whose bounded derived module categories are triangulated equivalent to the bounded derived category $\D$.
+This big project draws the attention of many people, and quite a few results have been obtained in two different approaches.
+In one direction, people have classified certain types of algebras with special properties; see \cite{AH1,AH,A,BTA,BTA1,B,Holm1,Keller}.
+In the other direction, several properties have been shown to be invariant under derived equivalence, such as number of isomorphism classes of simple modules and finiteness of global dimensions (\cite{Happel}), finiteness of finitistic dimensions (\cite{PX}), finiteness of strong global dimensions (\cite{HZ}), self-injective property (\cite{AR}), etc. However, there are much more questions unsolved.
+For instance, a finite dimensional local algebra is only derived equivalent to algebras Morita equivalent to itself (see \cite{RZ}), and we will show that path algebras of Kronecker quivers have this property as well (see Example 5.1).
+But a complete list of basic algebras which are only derived equivalent to algebras Morita equivalent to themselves is not available yet.